How Can I Support Someone With PSC?

 Learning about primary sclerosing cholangitis enables you to offer better support and anticipate potential complications.
 Use discretion when searching the internet for information about PSC.
 Ensure the information is coming from a reputable source and is up to date.
 PSC Partners and PSC Partners Canada websites are reliable sources for up to date information.

-Read more about PSC symptoms and how they vary in this article.
+Read more about common PSC symptoms and how they vary.

 Become an advocate for the person with PSC